On 31 July 1941, Hermann Goering ordered Reinhard Heydrich to prepare a plan for the ‘Final Solution to the Jewish Question’.

 I further charge you with submitting to me promptly an overall plan… …for the execution of the intended final solution of the Jewish question.”

-On 20 January 1942, 15 leading officials of the Nazi state met at a villa in Wannsee, a suburb of Berlin, to discuss the implementation of the ’Final solution of the Jewish Question’.
+For the Nazis leadership, conventional killing methods were not effective in the mass murder of large numbers of people.
+On 20 January 1942, fifteen leading officials of the Nazi state met at a villa in Wannsee, a suburb of Berlin, to discuss the ‘Final Solution of the Jewish Question’.

-The ’Final solution’ was a code name for the murder of all the Jews of Europe.
+The ‘Final Solution’ was a code name for the murder of all the Jews of Europe.
+The people present at the conference were to discuss how to make mass murder happen in an organised and methodical way.